Where the love of cricket begins

 Sandy Lodge Lane, Northwood HA6 2HT

 280-acre estate.
 12 grass cricket squares — the most of any school in England.
 World-class indoor cricket centre (2024), 10 artificial nets, 16 grass nets.
 Training base for Middlesex CCC 1st XI.
-Previous hosts to India, Australia, Sri Lanka, and England international squads.
+Previously hosted India, Australia, Sri Lanka, and England international squads.

 Our Heritage · Jason coached here 2017–2022